 The Early Learning Centre (ELC) – Campbell House: The llhan Family Centre, is an historic yet state-of-the-art learning environment for three to five year old boys and girls and only a short walk to our outstanding Junior School and Senior School facilities, which our young learners have access to throughout the year.

 Our beautifully designed learning spaces inspire children to wonder, question, discover, imagine and create.
 The indoor learning spaces are complemented by a spacious outdoor learning environment where an emphasis is placed on nature based experiences and environmental education.

 The redevelopment of the ELC playground in 2016 is a shining example of our School’s endorsement of the importance of high quality outdoor play.
-The innovative design celebrates what is the very beginning of a long held view of informed educators, that outdoor learning is equally as important as indoor learning.
+The award winning design celebrates what is the very beginning of a long held view of informed educators, that outdoor learning is equally as important as indoor learning.
 Maximising every teaching and learning opportunity especially for young learners entails the seizing of every opportunity, whether it be to strengthen knowledge, promote curiosity and motivation, or to assist the development of key areas in emotional and social management, resilience and confidence when alone or with others.

 As educators in the ELC it is our desire to create a playground which strongly aims to connect with nature, to be able to explore, create and to take risks in learning in a supervised supported environment.

 A good way to learn more about our ELC is to attend an Open Morning or personal tour.
 Our Open Mornings are run throughout the year and offer a tour of our ELC guided by staff, an opportunity to meet the Principal and other relevant staff members.